BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

    - Use `cutadapt.sh` to trim adapter sequences and low-quality bases from the raw FASTQ files.
 This step ensures that the reads are clean and suitable for quality filtering.

 2. **Quality Filtering**:
-   - Use `QC_qual_filter.sh` to apply additional quality filtering to the trimmed FASTQ files.
-This step further refines the data by removing low-quality reads.
+   - Use `QC_qual_filter.sh` This script uses fastqc ensures that only high-quality reads are retained for downstream analysis.

 3. **Running FastQC**:
    - Use `fastqc_data_txt.sh` to perform quality control analysis on the filtered FASTQ files.
 This script will generate detailed QC reports and extract key metrics for review.